-&lt;sup>39 Ministry of Religious Affairs of the Republic of Indonesia, Al-Quran and its Translation, (Cet II: Makasar Halim, 2013), p, 63
+&lt;sup>34 Ministry of Religious Affairs of the Republic of Indonesia, Al-Quran and its Translation, (Cet II: Makasar Halim, 2013), p, 63

-Gemala Dewi, et al, Law of Engagement, (yongyakarta, 2017), pp, 178-179
+&lt;sup>35 Gemala Dewi, et al, Law of Engagement, (yongyakarta, 2017), pp, 178-179

-- 3) Gharar, which is any transaction that is not transparent and unclear, thus potentially harming one of the parties. - 4) Haram, which is the object of transactions and business projects that are forbidden by sharia. - 5) Riba, which is any form of distortion of currency into commodities by charging additional (interest) on credit or loan transactions and exchange/barter over similar ribawi goods. - 6) Ihktikar, which is the hoarding and monopolisation of goods and services for the purpose of price gaming. - 7) Harmful, i.e. all forms of transactions and businesses that endanger individuals and society and are contrary to the public good.
+- 1) Maysir, which is any form of gambling speculation that kills the real sector and is unproductive. - 2) Immoral, i.e. business practices that violate decency and social norms. - 3) Gharar, which is any transaction that is not transparent and unclear, thus potentially harming one of the parties. - 4) Haram, which is the object of transactions and business projects that are forbidden by sharia. - 5) Riba, which is any form of distortion of currency into commodities by charging additional (interest) on credit or loan transactions and exchange/barter over similar ribawi goods. - 6) Ihktikar, which is the hoarding and monopolisation of goods and services for the purpose of price gaming. - 7) Harmful, i.e. all forms of transactions and businesses that endanger individuals and society and are contrary to the public good.